tlonny/bearmq/README.md

 ### Channels

-Channels let you partition workers to process different sets of jobs.
-For example, you might have low-priority and high-priority jobs.
-You can dedicate workers exclusively to high-priority jobs to ensure they're processed promptly, regardless of low-priority job backlog.
+Channels let you partition workers to exclusively process different sets of jobs.
+This is useful in scenarios where a large influx of low-priority enqueued jobs might otherwise prevent higher priority jobs from running in a timely fashion.

 Job definitions specify their channel using the `channel: string` parameter in the constructor - or as a one-time override, directly in the `enqueue` function.

-Workers specify which channels they'll process using the `channels: string[]` parameter in their constructor.
-Without this parameter, workers can process all jobs.
+Workers specify which channel they'll process using the `channel: string` parameter in their constructor.
+The default setting for both of these parameters is: `"DEFAULT"`.

 Here's how to implement channel-based job processing: